 Failures can help people take risks necessary to rise above the ordinary — and they can also teach executives the necessary humility to manage those risks the next time around.

-“Success may instill confidence, but failure imparts wisdom,” says Gary Burnison, the CEO of Korn Ferry International and author of No Fear of Failure (Wiley 2011), which profiles courageous leaders.
+“Success may instil confidence, but failure imparts wisdom,” says Gary Burnison, the CEO of Korn Ferry International and author of No Fear of Failure (Wiley 2011), which profiles courageous leaders.
 Burnison says his firm’s study of thousands of executives has found that the overriding characteristic of those who succeed is an agile mind and lifetime love of learning.

 Indeed, learning from mistakes is a critical takeaway.
 Seymour recalls a man who took one of her leadership seminars.
 He told of being fired 18 months into his first CEO role.
 “He came back and sat in front of his peer group, and he talked about why he was fired,” she says.
 “He realized he had all these ideas for the company, all these initiatives, but now says he should have focused on three things that would be game changers.”
 It’s not just about knowing what went wrong, but also realizing what went right and using the good ideas embedded in the failure that can be repurposed the next time around.